crodriguezdominguez/swift-quantum/README.md

 - Flexibility: It is possible to define custom quantum circuits and gates, which can be composed to create complex circuits or gates.
 - I/O support: Circuits can be de/serialized from/to JSON documents.

-Swift Quantum modules have minimal dependencies on other projects, except for [Swift Numerics](https://github.com/apple/swift-numerics).
+Swift Quantum module has minimal dependencies on other projects, except for [Swift Numerics](https://github.com/apple/swift-numerics).

-The current module assumes only the availability of the Swift and C standard libraries and the runtime support provided by compiler-rt.

-Use examples are available at `Tests/SwiftQuantumTests`.
+Several use examples are available at `Tests/SwiftQuantumTests`.

 ## Using Swift Quantum in your project